Join thousands of international professionals and business owners to get weekly insights on health, wealth and happiness.

 The trust has received a loan from the settlor, not a gift, so there is no immediate IHT liability in most circumstances.

-A loan trust involves an individual establishing a trust.
-But rather than making a gift, the settlor lends money to the trust.
-The trustees then invest this money, typically into an investment bond, for the benefit of the trust beneficiaries.
+Rather than making a gift, in a Loan Trust, the settlor lends money to the trust.
+The trustees then invest this money (usually into an investment bond), in order to benefit the beneficiaries of the trust.

 The settlor can demand repayment of the outstanding loan at any time - this can either be in full or in part.
 If regular loan repayments are needed, the trustees can repay the loan by using the 5% tax deferred withdrawal facility from the bond.

-The settlor cannot benefit from the trust fund - any fund growth must be used for the benefit of the trust beneficiaries.
+Any benefit or growth from the fund must be for the benefit of the beneficiaries and not the settlor.

 Steps involved in creating a loan trust: